gaut2172/WeightTracker/README.md

 useful list of past records to help the user reach their goal.

 # Motivation
-I have developed this app for people who want to lose weight.
-I am always eager to improve my mental and physical health, so when I was required to develop an Android app for school, I saw a way to help others in achieving good health.
+I am always eager to improve my health physically and mentally.
+When I was required to develop an Android app for school, I saw a way to help others in achieving good health.
+If this app helps just one person to be more motivated or healthy, I will consider the project a success.

 # Screenshots
 ![Login screen:](Screenshots/Login.jpg)